buildpacks/rfcs/text/0000-layer-origin-metadata.md

-think that the ideal solution would involve knowing the identities of layers present during a buildpack's execution, as that would enable us to discover that layer's metadata, and that ideally we'd solve this problem for anyone who ever might have to reproduce a build.
+think that the ideal solution would involve knowing the identities of layers present during a buildpack's execution, as that would enable us to discover that layer's metadata, and that ideally we'd solve this problem for anyone who ever might have to trace an image.

 # Prior Art
 [prior-art]: #prior-art